 We are happy to assist students with documented reasonable accommodation needs through an interactive, case-by-case process involving the student, Learning Abroad Center, on-site staff, home school (when applicable), and the Disability Resource Center.

-For information on this program, visit the website.
+For information on this program, visit the Study Abroad in Mexico page.

 In general, people in Cuernavaca are compassionate and willing to help individuals with disabilities.
 People with disabilities participate in daily life (work, school, etc.) with increasing frequency.
 The government does have specific policies regarding individuals with disabilities.
 There is a disabilities services office in the community (though not at Cemanahuac), but there is a fee to use these services.